Mindsblend/3D-Web-Roadmap/README.md

 ![Header](Files/ThreeJs-Badge.png)

 # ThreeJs :star:
-In this roadmap, you will find all the material required to master threejs including technologies, tools, roadmaps, objects and furthermore.
+In this roadmap, you will find all the material required to master threejs including technologies, tools, roadmaps, objects and furthermore

 # Usage
 Clone the repository, install the dependencies and start the lessons with the base code.